 - Conclusion on Content SEO

-Content SEO includes everything to do with the writing and structuring of content on your website.
+Content SEO refers to creating content that helps your web pages to rank high in the search engines.
+It includes everything to do with the writing and structuring of content on your website.
 There are three major elements you need to consider to produce content that will make your website rank well: keyword strategy, site structure and copywriting.

 Content SEO is important because search engines, such as Google, read your website, so the words you use on your site determine whether or not your site will rank in their results pages.
-Of course, your website should be well-designed, with a great user interface, but all the technical stuff that makes your site rank in Google should also be covered.
-Without good quality content, your site does not stand a chance in the search engines.
+Of course, your website should be well-designed, with a great user interface, and all the technical stuff that makes your site rank in Google should also be covered.
+But without good quality content, your site does not stand a chance in the search engines.

 What is keyword research?

 Keyword research is basically the steps you take to create an extensive list of keywords you would like to rank for.
 Every content SEO strategy should begin with keyword research, because you have to know what your audience is searching for if you want to generate traffic.
 Keyword research helps you to discover the terms you should be aiming to rank for.